Skip to main content

 • Location - will deliver results from the current location.
 This is the default scope.

-• Folder - will deliver results for the current folder including all sub-folders.
+• Folder - will deliver results for the current folder, including all sub-folders.

 • Global PRO - will search in all configured locations.
 You can find more in the Global Search section.
-This scope has currently a beta status.

 Search accuracy

-• Fuzzy - will deliver broader search results, tolerating typos in the search query
+• Fuzzy - will deliver broader search results, tolerating typos in the search query.

-• Strict - will deliver exact search results
+• Strict - will deliver exact search results.

 Search for tagged entries